denger8429/denger8429/README.md

 - 👋 Hi, I’m @denger8429
-- 👀 I’m interested in ...crypto
+- 👀 I’m interested in ...crypto coding
 - 🌱 I’m currently learning ...staking mining
 - 💞️ I’m looking to collaborate on ...cm, modereter
 - 📫 How to reach me .. on twitter link in bio